-It seems simple enough: your developers are great, so you’ll take advantage of in-house talent to build the feature!
-Not much to argue against there — until we start to list out to-dos:
+It seems simple enough: Your developers are great, so you’ll take advantage of in-house talent to build the feature!
+Not much to argue against there.
+At least, until we start to list out to-dos:

 - Build a team.
 Prioritize this effort and necessary funds over other potential tasks your team could be assigned to.

 - Build a maintenance team.
 You likely don’t want your specialized A-team focusing on this forever, so you’ll also need documentation for hand-offs as team members and objectives change.

 That’s the short version, but it’s still reminiscent of If You Give a Mouse a Cookie.
 By opting to own the code, you also own the burden of planning and maintenance.
-For organizations with tapped development resources or no desire to strategically plan the future of a feature that isn’t critical, that responsibility is a nonstarter.
+For organizations with tapped development resources or no desire to plan the future of a non-critical feature, the responsibility is a nonstarter.
+What’s next?

 Instead, Use Open-Source Software

-As it turns out, other people (and companies) also have some pretty impressive talent, and their open-source contributions amount to a bunch of ready-to-go code.
+As it turns out, other people (and companies) also have some pretty impressive talent, and their open-source contributions amount to a bunch of production-ready code.

 Take data visualization.
-If your web application needs a few interactive graphs, handling the trigonometry and SVG output is onerous; joining the masses and using D3.js is a good move.
+If you’re in need of a few interactive graphs, handling the trigonometry and visual output is onerous; joining the masses and using D3.js sounds like a good move.
 (Or one of the many libraries built on top of it, like Vega, Vega-Lite, and nivo.)

-Crowdsourced bug reports, testing, security checks, and quality assurance are far more thorough than anything cooked up in-house.
-A high contributor count also increases the likelihood of (current) documentation, release notes, and a focus on regular updates.
-Often, an open-source library will even come with functionality beyond the internally-scoped need.
+Crowdsourced bug reports, testing, security checks, and quality assurance are far more thorough than most companies can match (outside of the largest few).
+A high contributor count also increases the likelihood of current documentation, release notes, and a focus on regular updates.
+Often, an open-source library will even come with (free!) functionality beyond the initial need.

 Open-source software also brings a pair of ease-of-use benefits along for the ride:

-- New developers may already have familiarity via other projects.
-It’s easier to find a React developer than train a new hire on your in-house framework.
+- Your new hires may already be familiar.
+It’s easier to find a React developer than train a fresh developer on your in-house framework.

 - Installation, version control, and sub-dependency management are all streamlined through the use of package managers.
-Long-term software project maintenance boils down to keeping these libraries upgraded.
+Long-term software project maintenance will rely on keeping these libraries upgraded.

 Wait, Maybe Not Open Source Software

 How confident are you in trusting critical business needs to volunteers?
-It’s not the norm, but even popular open-source libraries are routinely abandoned or fall off the pace of rapidly changing web standards.
+Over time, even popular open-source libraries wind up abandoned or fall off the pace of rapidly changing web standards.

 Short of being a primary contributor, your company’s lack of a controlling financial stake is also a gamble.
-The software can change direction, goals, or features without room to protest.
+Outside code can change direction, goals, features, or become entirely abandoned without room to protest.

 You’re also beholden to dangers like:

-- Direction by committee (or the full community).
+- Direction by committee (or everyone in a community).